Honoré-Mercier (electoral district): History

 In 2003, its name was changed to Honoré-Mercier and its boundaries were adjusted slightly such that 95.5% of the riding came from the original Anjou—Rivière-des-Prairies, while 4.5% came from Hochelaga—Maisonneuve.

 This riding lost territory to La Pointe-de-l'Île and Hochelaga, and gained territory from Bourassa during the 2012 electoral redistribution.

+Following the 2022 Canadian federal electoral redistribution, it gained the territory north of Boul.
+Langelier and west of Rue Bombardier from Saint-Léonard—Saint-Michel.

 Member of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament: